othiagocorreia/blog-engine/README.md

 3. Install all the dependencies

-4. Modify the credencials of the database file in the config folder to
+4. Modify the credencials of the database file in the config folder

 5. Run ``` npx sequelize db: create ``` to create the database